bitst0rm-pub/Formatter/README.md

         // (puffer in view) never have a working dir to contain dot files.
         //
         // This option supports chaining multiple formatters in a single run.
-        // To chain, it always expects a list type with a maximum of 10 items in a list.
+        // Chaining requires a list type with a maximum of 10 items in a list.
         //
         // By default, "format_on_save" and "format_on_paste" use a boolean value: false OR true
         // But you can use the dictionary format to exclude dirs, files, extensions and syntaxes: